 3.2.1.
 Before KBC provides you with products or services, we have to gather some personal information to process your application and to assess the terms upon which we can enter into the contract with you.
 This includes, for instance, gathering and processing personal information for a loan application.

 3.2.2.
-In order to manage your accounts, policies and any other banking products or services, we have to process your personal information.
-Examples of processing include the administration of accounts, payments, deposits, lending, credit decisions.
+In order to open and manage your account(s), policies or other banking products or services and to maintain our relationship with you, we have to process your personal information.
+Examples of processing include the administration of accounts, payments, deposits, lending, credit decisions (including use of automated credit decision making processes, where appropriate).
 As part of this process, we may be required to pass some personal information to an intermediary or counterparty (e.g. if you perform a payment transaction, we pass information on the progress of the transaction to the payee concerned).

+.
 In addition, KBC provides insurance services acting as an insurance intermediary, which means we are required to provide your personal information to our insurance partners Zurich Insurance plc and Irish Life Assurance plc in connection with the provision and administration of insurance products and related services.
 This type of information will only be obtained and processed where necessary to process your application, administer your account, investigate claims or to comply with a legal obligation.
-In line with your marketing preferences, Zurich Insurance plc may also contact you from time to time regarding KBC insurance products.

-3.2.3.
-We also share your information with other organisations such as Insurance Link, which is run by the Irish Insurance Federation, in order to be able to provide you with home or motor insurance.
-Finally, we also use a third party service provider (RBS Investment Services Ireland Limited) as well as KBC Securities NV to administer trades for our investment products which means that we may share your personal information with the service provider to facilitate these transactions or to comply with a legal obligation.
+3.2.4.
+For our investment products, we also use a trusted third party service provider as well as KBC Securities NV to administer trades for investment products which means that we may share your personal information with the service provider to facilitate these transactions or to comply with a legal obligation.

 3.3.
 To enable KBC to function as a business